What Is StoryADay?

 If you miss a day or don’t finish a story, move on.
 You still have every other day of the month (of your life) which is a new day, on which a new story can be told.

 Don’t go back and try to finish yesterday’s story.
 Leave it.
 Wash your hands of it.
 Move on.

 As long as you keep writing, you’re not failing.

 How Do I Sign Up?

-Once you are on the Advance Notice List, you will receive an email telling you when sign-ups open.
+Once you are on the list, you will receive an email telling you when sign-ups open.
 Follow that link to set up a username.
 You’ll get an account at StoryADay.org that will allow you to join groups and post in their forums, befriend other people and leave comments on blogs and different areas of the site.

 You don’t have to use the StoryADay.org site to write a story a day, of course.
 Feel free to do your individual challenge at your own site.

 I’ve Signed Up, Now What?